Bill has used this trick to unclog many toilets, and it always works like a charm.

 If things worked out the right way, the liquid dish soap acted as a lubricant so the stuff that clogged the pipes was able to slide on down.

-The hot water busted through and flushed everything out, slipping down through the pipes with the aid of the dish soap.
+The hot water helped to break up the toilet paper and flushed everything out, slipping down through the pipes with the aid of the dish soap.

 If It Didn't Work, Do It Again

 If you still have a clogged toilet, don't give up.
 Depending on the extent of the "situation," you may have to repeat the steps above once or twice.
 You may also want to use something, like a coat hanger, to gently prod the clog and ease its passage down the pipes.